AngheloAmir/amir-typescript-backend/README.md

 ```
 npm run start
 ```
 Run the production build.
-Remove the /scr folder (in the root ofcouse) as this folder is not use during production of the project

-## updating the nodemon inside the enviroment-setup
+# updating the nodemon inside the enviroment-setup
 This project contains a modified nodemon but only the nodemon/lib/monitor/watcher.js has the only modification.
 Just delete the nodemon folder, and copy another nodemon from your node_modues and delete the code (in the watcher.js):
 ```javascript